AndryOre/bookmarks-import-export/README.md

 ## Features 🌟

-- ⬇️ **Bookmark Exporting**: Easily export your bookmarks to different formats (JSON and HTML) for better accessibility and management.
+- ⬇️ **Bookmark Exporting**: Easily export your bookmarks to different formats (HTML, JSON, CSV) for better accessibility and management.
 - ⬆️ **Bookmark Importing**: Import bookmarks from JSON and HTML files, allowing you to transfer your bookmarks between browsers or restore from backups.
 - 🔍 **Advanced Export**: Use the advanced export feature to selectively export bookmarks, search through your bookmark collection, and customize export settings.
 - 🌐 **Browser Compatibility**: Works seamlessly with Chromium-based web browsers, ensuring smooth operation across different platforms.